nymtech/nym/documentation/docs/src/ecash/coconut.md

 # Coconut

-> Coconut is in active development - stay tuned for code and integration examples

 Coconut is a cryptographic signature scheme that produces privacy-enhanced credentials.
 It lets application programmers who are concerned with resource access control to think and code in a new way.

 Most of the time, when we build system security, we think of _who_ questions: